mebinum/mebinum/README.md

 - 👋 Hi, I’m @mebinum
-- 👀 I’m interested in using design & technology to improve health care outcomes.
+- 👀 I’m interested in using design & technology to improve health care outcomes for people and planet.
 - 🌱 I’m currently learning SwiftUI & how to use CareKit to create virtual care apps
 - 💞️ I’m looking to collaborate on digital health apps
 - 📫 How to reach me